beno24770/Go-Ghana-new-/README.md

 This is the app's standout feature, providing a dynamic and customizable planning experience.
 Once a trip plan is created, users can generate a detailed, day-by-day itinerary and access a suite of travel tools.

 **Unique Features:**
+- **Local Pulse Integration**: The itinerary is automatically enhanced with real-time information about local festivals and events from our proprietary database, complete with insider tips.
+This makes every plan timely and culturally relevant.
 - **AI-Powered Itinerary Creation**: Generates a logistically sound and engaging daily plan with specific attractions and experiences.
 - **"Read More" Integration**: Seamlessly embeds contextual links to relevant articles on the `letvisitghana.com` website, allowing users to dive deeper into suggested attractions.
 - **Download & Edit**: Users can download their itinerary as a Markdown file.
 To capture leads, the download is initiated after the user provides their name and email.
 They can also edit the itinerary directly in the app.